Samone15/QuantMasters/Day 2/Orac.md

 Orac loved it so much, so he decided to repeat this operation several times.

-Now, for two postive integers n and k, Orac asked you to add f(n) to n exactly k times (note that n will change after each operation, so f(n) may change too0 and tell him the final value of n.
+Now, for two postive integers n and k, Orac asked you to add f(n) to n exactly k times (note that n will change after each operation, so f(n) may change too) and tell him the final value of n.

-For example, if Orac gives you n = 5 and k = 2 at first you should add f(50 = 5 to n = 5, so your
+For example, if Orac gives you n = 5 and k = 2, at first you should add f(50 = 5 to n = 5, so your
-new value of n will be eqaul to n = 10, after that, you hsould ad df(10) = 2 to 10, so your new (and the final) value of n will be equal to 12.
+new value of n will be eqaul to n = 10, after that, you should add f(10) = 2 to 10, so your new (and the final) value of n will be equal to 12.

 Orac may ask you these queries many times.